 Details of the business transacted should then follow step by step, with appropriate sub-headings.
 Motions and Amendments should be recorded accurately (word for word).
+Only financial ASHS Members over the age of 18 years can move or second a motion or vote at Branch meetings.
 It is not a legal requirement that the names of movers and seconders be recorded, but it is fairly common practice to show at least the mover's name.
 The President should assist the Secretary (and the Meeting for that matter) by asking that Motions be read out in full, and, if necessary, handed up in writing.
 The final item is the finishing time, and date/place of the next Meeting.